Roedean is in the top 5 of the most famous UK English all-girl boarding school

 Roedean will also accept Common Entrance, but it is not obligatory.
 Applications are encouraged at least 6 months before entry although 12 months is recommended.
 Roedean is flexible with test dates to fit around parents and papers are generally marked within a week.

-Around 60 places are available in Year 7, 25 places in Year 9 and 60 places in the Sixth Form.
+There are around 60 places are available in Year 7, 25 places in Year 9 and 60 places in the Sixth Form.

 Roedean has a genuine commitment to scholarships and bursaries.
 Rarely amongst public schools scholarship provision is generous with up to 100% fee remission.
 Bursaries offer up to the same level of fee remission, but are targeted at local students.